Muhammad Merali - Day in the life

 Legal Apprentice, London

-Muhammad is a first-year Legal Apprentice in our London office, currently working within our Professional Liability team.
+Muhammad is a second-year Legal Apprentice in our London office, currently working within our Professional Liability team.

 As an apprentice my time quickly fills up with study and work tasks.
 The day is jam packed with plenty to do.